-We want to create our crusade were focusing on the feedback, and the user is what matters the most.
+We want to create our crusade focusing on feedback, and the user is what matters the most.
 So gamification, experience, and rewards are what’s important to create competitive advantages in the overcrowded industry.

 – Feedier is built from scratch to engage your customers.
 Our technology knows whether the customer is happy or not, and therefore, we can provide the right engagement to the right user.
-Asking 5-star reviews only to customers being at least 80% satisfied, for example.
+Asking for 5-star reviews only to customers being at least 80% satisfied, for example.

 – Feedier adapts the questions to the customer.
 Thanks to the first step, we know whether the customer is happy or not and why.
 We can, therefore, adopt the question to any customer based on that.
 The experience is unique!

-– And finally, Feedier gamified with a complete framework and the ability to send rewards at the end of the survey.”
+– And finally, Feedier is gamified with a complete framework and the ability to send rewards at the end of the survey.”